-- (2) Directives made by either House of Congress pursuant to sections 203(a), (c)(1), and 204 of this title shall be authorized by passage of a resolution of such House. - (3) Directives made by a committee of Congress pursuant to section 204 of this title shall be in writing and approved by an affirmative vote of two-thirds of the members of the full committee. - (b) (1) A resolution or concurrent resolution introduced pursuant to subsection (a) shall not be referred to a committee, except as otherwise required under subsection (c) (1).
-Upon introduction or when reported as required under subsection (c) (2), it shall at any time thereafter be in order (even though a previous motion to the same effect has been disagreed to) to move to proceed to the consideration of such resolution or concurrent resolution.
+(2) Directives made by either House of Congress pursuant to sections 203(a), (c)(l), and 204 of this title shall be authorized by passage of a resolution of such House.

+(3) Directives made by a committee of Congress pursuant to section 204 of this title shall be in writing and approved by an affirmative vote of two-thirds of the members of the full committee.

+(b)(1) A resolution or concurrent resolution introduced pursuant to subsection (a) shall not be referred to a committee, except as otherwise required under subsection (c)(1).
+Upon introduction or when reported as required under subsection (c)(2), it shall at any time thereafter be in order (even though a previous motion to the same effect has been disagreed to) to move to proceed to the consideration of such resolution or concurrent resolution.
 A motion to proceed to the consideration of a resolution or concurrent resolution shall be highly privileged and not debatable.
-An amendment to such motion shall not be in order, and it shall not be in order to move to reconsider the vote by which such motion is agreed to or disagreed to. - of the resolution or concurrent resolution is agreed to, debate thereon shall be limited to not more than five hours, which shall be divided equally between, and controlled by, those favoring and those opposing the resolution or concurrent resolution.
+An amendment to such motion shall not be in order, and it shall not be in order to move to reconsider the vote by which such motion is agreed to or disagreed to.

+(2) If the motion to proceed to the consideration of the resolution or concurrent resolution is agreed to, debate thereon shall be limited to not more than five hours, which shall be divided equally between, and controlled by, those favoring and those opposing the resolution or concurrent resolution.
 A motion further to limit debate shall not be debatable.
 No amendment to, or motion to recommit, the resolution or concurrent resolution shall be in order, except an amendment pursuant to section 203(b) to limit representation by the Congressional Legal Counsel to constitutional issues relating to the powers and responsibilities of Congress.
 No motion to recommit the resolution or concurrent resolution shall be in order, and it shall not be in order to reconsider the vote by which the resolution or concurrent resolution is agreed to or disagreed to.

-- (3) Motions to postpone, made with respect to the consideration of the resolution or concurrent resolution, and motions to proceed to the consideration of other business, shall be decided without debate. - (4) All appeals from the decisions of the Chair relating to the application of the rules of the Senate or the House of Representatives, as the case may be, to the procedure relating to the resolution or concurrent resolution shall be decided without debate. - of Representatives to consider a resolution to direct the Congressional Legal Counsel to bring a civil action pursuant to section 203(c)(1) to enforce or secure a declaratory judgment concerning the validity of a subpena or order issued by a committee or subcommittee unless (1) such resolution is reported by a majority vote of the members of such committee or committee of which such subcommittee is a subcommittee, and (2) the report filed by such committee or committee of which such subcommittee contains a statement of -- - (A) the procedure followed in issuing such subpena; - (B) the extent to which the party subpensed has complied with such subpens; - (C) any objections or privileges raised by the subpenaed party; and - (D) the comparative effectiveness of bringing a civil action to enforce the subpena, certification of a criminal action for contempt of Congress, and initiating a contempt proceeding before a House of Congress.
+(3) Motions to postpone, made with respect to the consideration of the resolution or concurrent resolution, and motions to proceed to the consideration of other business, shall be decided without debate.

+(4) All appeals from the decisions of the Chair relating to the application of the rules of the Senate or the House of Representatives, as the case may be, to the procedure relating to the resolution or concurrent resolution shall be decided without debate.

+(c) It shall not be in order in the Senate or House of Representatives to consider a resolution to direct the Congressional Legal Counsel to bring a civil action pursuant to section 203(c)(l) to enforce or secure a declaratory judgment concerning the validity of a subpena or order issued by a committee or subcommittee unless (l) such resolution is reported by a majority vote of the members of such committee or committee of which such subcommittee is a subcommittee, and (2) the report filed by such committee or committee of which such subcommittee is a subcommittee of which such subcommittee is a subcommittee of

+(A) the procedure followed in issuing such subpena;

+(B) the extent to which the party subpenaed has complied with such subpena;

+(C) any objections or privileges raised by the subpenaed party; and action to enforce the subpena, certification of a criminal action for contempt of Congress, and initiating a contempt proceeding before a House of Congress.